mnot/I-D/httpbis-retry/draft.md

 2. An attacker might use a replayed request to leak information about the response over time.
 If they can observe the encrypted payload on the wire, they can infer the size of the response (e.g., it might get bigger if the user's bank account has more in it).

 The first attack cannot be mitigated by HTTP; the 0RT mechanism itself needs some transport-layer means of scoping the usability of the first packet on a connection so that it cannot be reused broadly.
-For example, this might be by time, network location.
+For example, this might be by time, or by network location.

 The second attack is more difficult to mitigate; scoping the usability of the first packet helps, but does not completely prevent the attack.
 If the replayed request is state-changing, the application's retry detection should kick in and prevent information leakage (since the response will likely contain an error, instead of the desired information).

 If it is not (e.g., a GET), the information being targeted is vulnerable as long as both the first packet and the credentials in the request (if any) are valid.